Octoberfest7/DNS_Tunneling/README.md

 ## Just one step to the left...

 MDE didn't like that powershell wrote our payload to disk.
-It's understandable; bottom line nslookup pulled an unkown executable from the internet and saved it to disk.
+It's understandable; bottom line Nslookup pulled an unknown executable from the internet and saved it to disk.
 How can we mitigate this?

 I decided to revisit the magic bytes of the payload.
 My working theory was that if i changed the magic bytes of the payload to those of say a .txt file and wrote that to disk, then read that file into a new variable and changed the magic bytes back to MZ(executable) and then wrote that back to disk, I might fool MDE because the I/O operation leading to the functional executable landing on disk now originates from a .txt file that already existed on disk as opposed to data pulled from the internet.